Student Health Services

 Student Health Services Payment Policy

-Student Health Services will no longer accept payments (cash, check, or credit card) for services not covered by Wellness Access.
+Student Health Services does not accept payments (cash, check, or credit card) for services not covered by Wellness Access.
 Any and all charges incurred at Student Health Services will be posted to your student account.
 You can make payment in the Accounting Office, located on the first floor of the Ferguson Student Services Building.

 Should you prefer to pay for services rendered and avoid the charges being posted to your student account, the balance will be due within 30 days of the date of service.
 A receipt for the amount due will be given to you at the time of service.
 The charges may be paid in the Accounting Office.
 If the balance is not paid within 30 days, the charge will be added to your student account as a "Student Health Services Charge."